EnhancedNetwork/TOHE-Docs/Presets.md

 <details>
 <summary><b><font color=#63806e>Starter Presets</font></b></summary>

 In this section, you can find Starter Presets.
-These are great for new hosts/players that want to slowly learn about all that Town of Host: Enhanced has to offer, but are also amazing for TOHE Veterans that may want to take a breather from the chaos.
-These are all found on Preset Slot 1.<br><br>
+These are great for new hosts/players that want to slowly learn about all that Town of Host: Enhanced has to offer, but are also amazing for TOHE Veterans that may want to take a breather from the chaos.<br><br>

 <b>This is a Work in Progress!</b><br>
 Important Notes: There are currently no Advanced Presets to choose from.
 You should not see this unless you are looking at my GitHub profile (NotPyro404) or Moe merged this too early.
 (I haven't even made a PR yet!)